vladivolgin/Market/README.md

 ## Data Flow

-The data flow in the application follows the principles of unidirectional architecture:
+The application is designed with a unidirectional data flow architecture in mind:

 1. The user interacts with the view
 2. The view calls methods in the DataManager